FHA Streamline Refinance: How It Works, Rates, and Requirements

 Other RequirementsMust have a current FHA loanLenders often have stricter guidelinesDon’t need to meet NTB requirementsHigher eligibility requirements

 *According to program guidelines.
-However, most lenders, like Refi.com, often have higher requirements.
+However, most lenders, including Refi.com, often have higher requirements.
 Refi.com requires a 620 minimum credit score for an FHA cash-out refinance and 620 for an FHA rate-and-term refinance.

 FHA Cash-Out Refinance

-The FHA cash-out refinance loan lets you tap into your home’s built-up equity and withdraw a portion as part of the closing process.
-Homeowners do not need an existing FHA loan to be eligible for a cash-out refi.
-Still, you must have at least 20% equity remaining after taking out funds.
+The FHA cash-out refinance lets you tap into your home’s built-up equity and withdraw a portion as part of the closing process.
+You do not need an existing FHA loan to be eligible — but you must have at least 20% equity remaining after taking out funds.

 FHA Non-Streamline Refinance

-Plus, the FHA non-streamline refinance lets you wrap your closing costs into your mortgage rather than being obligated to pay them upfront or accept a higher interest rate.
+The FHA non-streamline refinance also allows you to wrap your closing costs into your mortgage rather than paying them upfront or accepting a higher interest rate.

 Conventional Refinance

-Requirements are more stringent for a conventional refinance – you can expect a credit score minimum of at least 620 and more conservative debt-to-income limits than with FHA lenders.
+Requirements are more stringent for a conventional refinance — expect a minimum credit score of at least 620 and more conservative debt-to-income limits than with FHA loans.

 However, conventional refinance loans do not have an upfront mortgage insurance premium, and borrowers with at least 20% equity are not required to pay for private mortgage insurance.

 You need a minimum of 5% equity to qualify for a conventional rate-and-term refinance.
-The requirements for a conventional cash-out are similar to the FHA program in that you need at least 20% equity left over after cashing out your funds.
+The requirements for a conventional cash-out are similar to the FHA program — you need at least 20% equity remaining after cashing out.

 How to Apply for an FHA Streamline Refinance

-If you currently have an FHA loan and are able to reduce your interest rate, you can likely qualify for an FHA streamline refinance.
-You won’t need to get a home appraisal; in most cases, lenders won’t need to evaluate your credit and income either.
+If you currently have an FHA loan and can reduce your interest rate, you may well qualify for an FHA streamline refinance — no home appraisal required, and in most cases no income or credit review either.

 Frequently Asked Questions